Characters: The Dark Knight Saga Gotham City Administration

 Played by: Ron Dean

 An older detective and a member of Gordon's Major Crimes Unit.
 He later proves to be corrupt, turning Harvey Dent over to the Joker's men, and is subsequently shot in the head by Harvey in a bar.

 - Bad Cop/Incompetent Cop: He seems incredibly lazy more than anything.

-- Boom, Headshot: Possibly, given that Two-face seemed to be aiming that revolver right at his head when we hear the shot.
+- Boom, Headshot: Possibly, given that Dent appears to be aiming that revolver right at his head when we hear the shot.